 Visas, Work Permits and Migration

 Expanding into a country or hiring a workforce abroad can lead your business to great profits, but unfamiliar laws and regulations can counteract your company’s goals and plans.
-Companies targeting Denmark for their next global move face unravelling the red tape surrounding work permit, visa, and immigration laws if they intend moving existing staff into their new territory.
-Few companies have these resources, or the time.
+Companies targeting Denmark for their Global Expansion face unravelling the red tape surrounding work permits, visas, and immigration laws if they intend to move existing staff into their new territory.
+Few companies have these resources or the time.
 At Bradford Jacobs, we want to eliminate this complicated part.
-By using our PEO-service we can arrange all needed visas and permits including the entire application process without your physical presence.
+By using our PEO service we can arrange all needed visas and permits including the entire application process without your physical presence.

 We are experts in hiring staff, applying for work visas in Denmark and ensuring employees meet Danish work visa requirements with the correct documentation.
 Our team is trained to research the latest information on Danish visas and work permits and therefore, we created a guide to introduce you to the rules and requirements.
 By reading this guide you will get familiar with all the requirements so you or your employees can start working in Denmark in no time.